Graylog2/documentation/pages/getting_started/explore.rst

 Users may download content packs created and shared by other users via the :ref:`marketplace`.
 User created content packs are not supported by Graylog, but instead by their authors.

-..
-List of Supported Elements
+**List of Elements Supported in Content Packs**

+* Inputs
+* Grok Patterns
+* Outputs
+* Streams
+* Dashboards
+* Lookup Tables
+* Lookup Caches
+* Lookup Data Adapters

 Indices
 """""""

 An Index is the basic unit of storage for data in Elasticsearch.
 Index sets provide configuration for retention, sharding, and replication of the stored data.

 Values, like retention and rotation strategy, are set on a per index basis, so different data may be subjected to different handling rules.

 For more details, please see :ref:`index_model`.

 Collectors/Sidecars
 """""""""""""""""""